petamoriken/float16/index.md

 ### Browser

-Deliver a `browser/float16.mjs` or `browser/float16.js` file from your Web server with the JavaScript `Content-Type` HTTP header.
+Deliver a `browser/float16.mjs` or `browser/float16.js` file in the npm package from your Web server with the JavaScript `Content-Type` HTTP header.

 ```html
 <!-- Module Scripts -->